China Premium Yunnan – Torch Coffee – Lao Xu Zhai – Catimor Natural Processed

 We recently befriended Torch Coffee Labs, who is about as connected to Chinese coffee as you can get.
 They run education and coffee certification labs throughout Asia and have recently begun putting together specialty regional chops in China which we are proud to slap on our list.
 Some very tasty and unique coffees, this Lao Xu Zhai Natural is a wild and super different coffee, natural fans only on this one.
 Strong fermentation and fruity factor.
 Very reminiscent of wine and/or rum with underlying coffee tones.

 Tasting Notes: This is one exotic coffee even for natural fans.
-The linkage in taste to red wine (lighter roasting) or rum (darker roasting) is pretty wild.
-We have had “winy” coffees before, but not like this.
-Best served at the light to medium roast level, but quite interesting darker roasted as well.
+Best served in the light to medium roast range.
+A bit milder than the last lot but in the same ballpark.
+Pretty winy, fruity and floral upfront with a bit of acidity, balancing with a chocolate & spice like undertone, kind of similar to Indian coffees except with all the wild and sweet ferment and fruit notes upfront.
 Lighter roasting accentuated the red wine like attributes, hints of citric with a very fruity edge: sweet, oaky, nutty, a little boozy in the finish.
-Although I know I was not drinking red wine, it really comes close to tricking the tongue.
 Medium roasts tame the cup a bit, still plenty winy and fruity but presents a smoother, less wilder version of the lighter roast points.
 Spice notes clearly pop out in the medium roast level starting to give some spiced rum like tastes in the background.
 Darker roasts really bring forth the sweet rum like spice notes balanced with a molasses like darker tone and a fuller body.

 Roasting Notes: An easier to roast coffee even though it has high chaff levels.
 Beautiful prep for a ferment natural and very even roasting.
 Usually with naturals this fruity/wild they roast super uneven, making roasting a bit difficult, but not the case here.
 One can tell the care that went into this lot just by their excellent screening process.
 A longer setup will smooth out the cup increase the depth of flavor, but mute up some of the strong winy factor.
 A fun one to start drinking 12 hours after roasting, but save some for 3-7 days to see the difference.